The expansive Dominican Republic is a traveler's dream come true. No matter what kind of vacation you desire, this island holds something for you.

 The Dominican Republic boasts about 800 miles of amazing shoreline, with the warm waters of the Caribbean lapping lazily against the pristine white sands of the coast.
 Each beach features a beauty all its own, as well as its own human element and atmosphere.
 From small secluded beaches to expansive stretches of sand dotted with sunbathers, the island's beaches vary in their appeal.
 At most of the more popular beaches on the island, vacationers can enjoy a number of watersports and aquatic activities, including windsurfing, which is particularly popular here, especially in Cabarete.

-You will find several beaches to choose from in the area.
-Regardless of whether you prefer people watching, or you prefer a more secluded spot, you can find what you want.
-Just click on the name of the beach for a detailed review of that part of the coast.
+You'll discover a large number of beaches to visit in the area.
+Regardless of whether you enjoy people watching, or you prefer a more secluded spot, you should find some appealing options.
+You can click on the beach names to get additional information concerning that part of the coast.

 The wonderful thing about visiting a country that is home to the oldest city in the new world is that there are dozens upon dozens of sites to see.
 Santo Domingo alone is filled with historic structures, from the homes of prominent citizens to ancient churches, and the fortresses that protected the island, Fortaleza Ozama and Fuerte De San Lazaro are not to be missed.
 For broader looks at the history and culture of the island, visit one of the Dominican Republic's museums.

-In the mood for some action?
-Guests interested in testing their luck in some gaming action can find plenty of venues where they can do so in this area.
+Looking for a bit of action?
+Visitors hoping to try their luck will discover lots of venues where they can do so in this area.

 Barcelo Bavaro Palace Casino, on the premises of Barcelo Bavaro Palace Deluxe, is eastern Dominican Republic.
 Barcelo Bavaro Palace Casino features yellow and black stained glass ceiling fixture that brightens up the room.

-Barceló Santo Domingo Casino has a collection of games for guests to try out, including Blackjack, Blackjack - Multi Action, Poker, Poker - 3 card, and Poker - Pai Gow.
-The casino is open from noon through 5:00 am.
+Barceló Santo Domingo Casino offers a selection of games for visitors to play, including Blackjack, Blackjack - Multi Action, Poker, Poker - 3 card, and Poker - Pai Gow.
+Located at the Barceló Santo Domingo, the casino gives guests the opportunity to test out their poker face with a whopping 15 table games.
+These include six black jack, six roulette, and three poker tables.

 There are plenty of things to see and do while visiting the Dominican Republic.
 Visitors can fill their days with landmarks, monuments and museums that commemorate the country's fascinating history and culture.
 The nightlife on the island is particularly exciting, with vibrant nightclubs and bars.
 With so many options, you'll never have a dull moment in the Dominican Republic.